Fernando-LRz/gif-finder/README.md

 ```

 ## Configuration
- * An api key from Giphy Developers is required and must be set in an .env file.
+ * An API key from Giphy Developers is required and must be added to a .env file.
 There is a sample .env file in the project.

 ## Run the app
 ```bash